 M-Seal / Electrical or Scotch Tape

-Carry an electrical and scotch tape, can come in handy not just for car but at several other occasions as well.
+Carry an electrical and scotch tape, can come in handy not just for the car but on several other occasions as well.
 M-Seal can help fix small cracks or holes and prevent leakage.

 Jump Start Cable

-A jump start cable can be of great help if you car’s battery dies or if it refuses to start up early in the morning.
+A jump start cable can be of great help if your car’s battery dies or if it refuses to start up early in the morning.

 Screw Driver set

 It is a good practice to carry another set of screwdrivers, apart from the ones that came with the tool kit.
 Look for a screwdriver set that has multiple attachments; possibly also includes a set of Allen keys.

 There is no gas station in Ladakh except for the one in the city of Leh.
 Depending on your itinerary, you could be traveling on stretches where a single tank full will not be enough.